palominolabs/jersey-guice-dispatch-wrapper/README.md

-This library allows you to wrap the invocation of Jersey 1 resource methods the way you can with a good ol' servlet `javax.servlet.Filter`.
+This library allows you to wrap the invocation of Jersey 1 resource methods like how you can wrap servlets with a good ol' servlet `javax.servlet.Filter`.

 When writing `Filter`s, it's easy to have code like this: